MicroServices - Part 3 : Spring Cloud Service Registry and Discovery

 </dependency>

-With spring-cloud-starter-netflix-eureka-client on classpath, we just need to configure eureka.client.service-url.defaultZone property in application.properties to automatically register with the Eureka Server.
+With spring-cloud-starter-netflix-eureka-client on the classpath, we just need to configure the eureka.client.service-url.defaultZone property in application.properties to automatically register with the Eureka Server.

 eureka.client.service-url.defaultZone=http://localhost:8761/eureka/

-When a service is registered with Eureka Server it keeps sending heartbeats for certain interval.
-If Eureka server didn’t receive heartbeat from any service instance it will assume service instance is down and take it out from the pool.
+When a service is registered with the Eureka Server, it keeps sending heartbeats for a certain interval.
+If the Eureka server doesn’t receive a heartbeat from any service instance, it will assume the service instance is down and take it out of the pool.

 With this configuration in place, start catalog-service and visit http://localhost:8761.
-You should see catalog-service is registered with SERVICE ID as CATALOG-SERVICE.
-You can also notice the status as UP(1) which means the services are up and running and one instance of catalog-service is running.
+You should see that catalog-service is registered with the SERVICE ID as CATALOG-SERVICE.
+You can also notice the status as UP(1), which means the services are up and running, and one instance of catalog-service is running.

 java -jar -Dserver.port=9797 target/catalog-service-0.0.1-SNAPSHOT-exec.jar

-Now if you go to http://localhost:8761 you will notice that 2 instances of catalog-service got registered and you can see their hostname: port details as well.
+Now, if you go to http://localhost:8761, you will notice that 2 instances of catalog-service got registered, and you can see their hostname and port details as well.

-In the previous section, we have learned how to register a service as Eureka client and we also tried registering multiple instances of the same service.
+In the previous section, we learned how to register a service as a Eureka client, and we also tried registering multiple instances of the same service.

-Now we will create another microservice inventory-service which exposes a REST endpoint http://localhost:8282/api/invenory/{productCode} which will give the currently available quantity as a response.
+Now we will create another microservice, inventory-service, which exposes a REST endpoint, http://localhost:8282/api/inventory/{productCode}, which will give the currently available quantity as a response.

 {